phyique/funnel_python/README.md

 ## Application Structure

 - `main.py` - The entry point to our application.
-This file defines our express server and and performs polling logic for satellite api
+This file defines our fastapi server and performs background polling logic for satellite api

 # REST API